Warwick-Maths-Society/Warwick-Maths-Society.github.io/_posts/2024-11-22-Funded PhD Opportunities.md

 ### Education and Training

-- (**E**) 1<sup>st</sup> Class or 2<sup>nd</sup> class, First Division (Upper Second Class) honours degree, or a taught master’s degree with a minimum average of 60% in all areas of assessment (UK or UK equivalent) in a relevant area to the proposed research project
+- (**E**) 1<sup>st</sup> Class or 2<sup>nd</sup> class, First Division (Upper Second Class) honours degree, or a taught master’s degree with a minimum average of 60% in all areas of assessment (UK or UK equivalent) in a relevant area to the proposed research project.
-- (**E**) For those whose first language is not English and/or if from a country where English is not the majority spoken language (as recognised by the UKBA), a language proficiency score of at least IELTS 6.5 (in all elements of the test) or an equivalent UK VISA and Immigration secure English Language Test is required, if your programme falls within the faculty of Engineering and Science a language proficiency score of at least IELTS 6.5 overall with a minimum of 6.0 in all elements of the test or an equivalent UK VISA and Immigration secure English Language Test is required.
-Unless the degree above was taught in English and obtained in a majority English speaking country, e.g. UK, USA, Australia, New Zealand, etc, as recognised by the UKBA.
+- (**E**) For those whose first language is not English and/or if from a country where English is not the majority spoken language (as recognised by the UKBA):
+  - A language proficiency score of at least IELTS 6.5 (in all elements of the test) or an equivalent UK VISA and Immigration secure English Language Test is required;
+- (**E**) If your programme falls within the faculty of Engineering and Science, then additionally:
+  - A language proficiency score of at least IELTS 6.5 overall with a minimum of 6.0 in all elements of the test or an equivalent UK VISA and Immigration secure English Language Test is required.

+The langauge requirement may be waived if the degree in the first requirement was taught in English and obtained in a majority English speaking country, e.g. UK, USA, Australia, New Zealand, etc, as recognised by the UKBA.

 ### Experience and Skills

-- (**E**) Previous experience of undertaking research (e.g. undergraduate or taught master’s dissertation)
+- (**E**) Previous experience of undertaking research (e.g. undergraduate or taught master’s dissertation).
 - (**E**) Experience in a related discipline.
 Note this will depend on the topic of the PhD and the M<sup>3</sup>4Impact Theme (Safety and Security, Materials Science & Engineering, Digital Cities).
 The list is not exhaustive, but examples include:
   - Mathematical Modelling;
   - Behavioural psychology;